KingsMentor/Phrase/README.md

 # Introducing Phrase

-Phrase provides a way to translate user generated content to desired target language using different translation engine or options of your choice.
+Phrase provides a way to translate user generated content to a desired target language using different translation engines or options of your choice.

-I built phrase to remove the constraint of having to use one translation engine in your application.
-It helps android developers leverage on the strength of different translation engine while giving the best experience to Users.
+Phrase was built to remove the constraint of having to use one translation engine in your application.
+It helps android developers leverage the strength of different translation engines while giving the best experience to Users.

 This library was inspired by how twitter handles in-app content translation.